 Can you share your experience of becoming a monk?

 I had studied Buddhism in Hawaii, with that subject interest going back to a decade before those studies.
 I still don’t see myself as a religious Buddhist (although my family monk/“monk master” does), but it still matched well with my general interest in that subject.
 It also served as a novel introduction to Thai culture, since I ordained two months after first arriving in Thailand.
-My son (9 at the time) ordained as a novice monk for two weeks earlier this year, which is a common thing for Thai children.
+My son (9 at the time) ordained as a novice monk for two weeks earlier this year for children to do in Southeast Asian Buddhist temples.

 It’s hard to summarize what it was like; overall, though it was a bit of a shock.
 There are so many rules and conventions to observe that early on it seemed easier for the other monks to provide a list of what we could and should do instead of restrictions.

 There were other Thai-local temporary monks that went through it with me, just none ordained for over two weeks, while I did so for just over two months.
 After about six weeks of exposure it just seemed normal, like a standard daily routine.